1929 Auckland Rugby League season: Round 5

 The Devonport win over Richmond was their 100th first grade win in their 20th consecutive year in first grade.
 To this point they had a 100 win, 12 draw, and 85 loss record.
+Bill Davis, the Richmond halfback was unavailable after being in a car accident after their game the previous Saturday which hospitalised him.

 Round 6

 Alan Clarke was sent off in the Marist v City game for questioning the referee.
+Richmond's game against Kingsland was postponed as many members of the club were travelling to Hikurangi in Northland to play in a seven a side tournament there.
+The Richmond senior team won the final 8-5 over the local Hikurangi side.
+Patrick McCarthy was unable to play in the Devonport forwards as he had a boxing match at the Auckland Town Hall the same night.

 Round 7

-In the match between Marist and Devonport both Ernest Ruby and Campney were sent off for fighting late in the match.
+In the match between Marist and Devonport both Courtney (Marist) and Ernest Ruby (Devonport) were sent off for fighting late in the match.
 For Newton Craddock Dufty refused to play in protest against the non-selection of Wally Somers.
 As a result Newton cancelled his registration with the club.
-Somers also decided to retire at this point though he ultimately joined the Ellerslie team for the 1930 season.
+Somers also decided to retire at this point though he ultimately joined the Ellerslie team for the 1930 season where Dufty moved to.
 Dufty then signed with Ellerslie where he had moved to earlier in the year.
 Cook was sent off in Ellerslie’s match for arguing with a referring decision.